The 5 Best Museums in Cusco

 Coricancha Museum

-Thanks to the excavations and studies carried out between 1992 and 1995, some pre-Inca, inca and colonial pieces were retrieved and are now showcased at the 5 galleries of the Coricancha Museum.
+Thanks to the excavations and studies carried out between 1992 and 1995, some pre-Inca, inca, and colonial pieces were retrieved and are now showcased in the 5 galleries of the Coricancha Museum.

 Operating Hours: Monday to Saturday – From 08:00h to 17:00h.